isahil/Java-Test-Framework/README.md

-eSped-UI-Automation
-This framework was built for applications under eSped application suite.
-It can be used for any version of the applications.
+This framework was built for Java educational applications.

 Getting Started
-Project repository name: eSped-UI-Automation, can be found on https://github.com/FrontlineEducation/eSped-UI-Automation Clone/download the repository to the directory in the following path C:\ located on your machine.
-Name the folder eSped-UI-Automation
+Clone/download the repository to the directory in the following path C:\ located on your machine.

 Prerequisites
 Eclipse/ IntelliJ